golliher/gotator/README.md

 browser.
 Firefox and Chrome are supported.
 The use I had in mind was to control the rotation of content on an information radiator.

-I was not satisified with the status quo of using a browser plugin to rotate on a evenly distributed schedule.
+nI was not satisified with the status quo of using a browser plugin to rotate on a evenly distributed schedule.
 For some content 10 seconds is enough time.
 For other content, 2 minutes might not be enough.